Style Sheet for the Journal of the American Oriental Society

 1. Humanities format (note I.3a for the Islamic Studies section’s preference for initials in secondary-source citing)

 1.1.
 Paul Q. Author, The Book I Wrote (Place: Publisher, Year), 109.

 1.2.
 Paul Q. Author, “The Article I Wrote,” JAOS 108.3 (1988): 456–69, at 463.

 1.3.
 Paul Q. Author, “The Paper I Wrote,” in The Symposium to Which I Contributed, ed.
 John P. Doe and Quentin E. Dee (Place: Publisher, Year), 12 n.
 4.

 1.3a.
 P. Q. Author, “The Paper I Wrote,” in The Symposium to Which I Contributed, ed.
 J. P. Doe and Q. E. Dee (Place: Publisher, Year), 12 n.
 4.

 1.4.
 Paul Q. Author, The Book I Wrote, 2 vols.
 (Place: Publisher, Year), 1: 109.

 2. Social Sciences format

 2.1.
-Notes in text with the form (Author Year) or (Author Year: 12).
+Notes in text with the form (Author Year) or (Author Year: 12; Author Year, volume: 12).
 If the page number only is used, “p.” or “pp.” is appropriate: (p.
-12); they may be used at any time to distinguish pages from other kinds of numerical references (tables, lines, etc.).
+12); the abbreviation may be used at any time to distinguish pages from other kinds of numerical references (tables, lines, etc.).
 If the Social Sciences format is chosen, a Bibliography is required.